rojomisin/chef-play/README.md

 For example, replace `play.crypto.secret = "changeme"` with `play.crypto.secret = "<%= @secret %>"` in
-`application.conf.erb` file, then pass the variable and its value using `conf_variables` attribute of Play resource.
+`application.conf.erb` file, then pass the variable and its value using `conf_variables` attribute.
 The variable names in template must match variable names passed into `conf_variables`.

 So if `application.conf.erb` contained: